 When clicking on some of these Chinese sets, you can find marketing images that show an obvious lack of knowledge about the game of disc golf.
 While these images might fool an uninformed mother shopping for her kid who is interested in disc golf, they definitely make experienced disc golfers cringe.

 So, as a disc golfer, when was the last time you were in the swimming pool with a couple of bikini-clad women tossing your disc golf driver in the air?
 Admit it…if that actually happened, there was too much drinking involved.
 Or when was the last time you took the kids to the beach and danced as you tossed your disc golf disc above your head, as if playing a game of catch?
-Or how about slapping an image of a disc and your bag randomly onto an existing photo of a person who looks like their throwing a disc, even if the orientation of the disc or the position of the player doesn’t match what should be happening?
+Or how about slapping an image of a disc and your bag randomly onto an existing photo of a person who looks like they’re throwing a disc, even if the orientation of the disc or the position of the player doesn’t match what should be happening?
 These are examples of minimal effort when researching a sport and sending merchandise to Amazon.

 Now, let us take a look at a more sophisticated listing, probably created by a company or person in the USA, but used to convincingly sell exact Chinese knock-offs of popular, pre-existing disc golf products.
 These clone products were most likely found on Alibaba.com as offered by the Chinese manufacturers.
 That allows a “new company” to jump into the market with recognized products at minimal effort and minimal cost.
 Here is a little bit about this particular brand, as seen on Amazon: